stefanprodan/podinfo/docs/6-ngrok.md

 What follows is a step-by-step guide on how you can use Ngrok as a reverse proxy to receive GitHub notifications via webhooks in an application hosted on your local Minikube.

-### Deploy podinfo demo app
+### Deploy a webhook receiver

 In order to receive notifications from GitHub you need a web application that exposes a HTTP POST endpoint and accepts a JSON payload.
-[Podinfo](https://github.com/stefanprodan/k8s-podinfo) is tiny web app made with Go that can receive any kind of payload on the `/echo` route.
+[Podinfo](https://github.com/stefanprodan/k8s-podinfo) is a tiny web app made with Go that can receive any kind of payload on the `/echo` route.
 Let's deploy podinfo using Helm.

-If you don't have Helm running on your Kubernetes cluster here how you can set it up.
+If you don't have Helm running on your Kubernetes cluster here is how you can set it up.

 First install Helm CLI: